mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The Advanced Plotting menu is now in Workbench.
 This enables creating surface and contour plots of three or more workspaces, and choosing which log value to plot against.
 - There is now a dialog for project saving that allows you to choose between saving all workspaces or only saving workspaces which have been altered.
 - A default legend location can be set in the Workbench settings.
+- The Sample Transmission Calculator is now implemented in workbench.

 Improvements
 ############